 The Solomon R. Guggenheim Museum, or simply, "The Guggenheim," is one of the most well-known art museums in the country, and it's just as renowned for its cutting-edge design as it is for its pieces.
 The coiled building (designed by Frank Lloyd Wright) stands out on Fifth Avenue at 89th Street.
-Inside, the halls are chocked with some of Norman Rockwell's, Pablo Picasso's and Wassily Kandinsky's best work.
-As one TripAdvisor user puts it the Guggenheim has, "Great art and famous architecture all in one package."
+Inside, the halls are chock full of some of Norman Rockwell's, Pablo Picasso's and Wassily Kandinsky's best work.

-Located on Manhattan's Upper East Side, you can reach the Guggenheim on the 4, 5 and 6 train to 86th Street.
-It's open every day but Thursday from 10 a.m. to 5:45 p.m.
-Admission costs $22 for adults; however, on Saturdays the museum stays open until 7:45 p.m. and features a "pay what you wish policy" from 5:45 to 7:45 p.m.
+Located on Manhattan's Upper East Side, at Fifth Avenue and 88th Street, you can reach the Guggenheim on the 4, 5 and 6 trains to 86th Street.
+It's open daily from 10 a.m. to 5:30 p.m. except on Tuesdays and Saturdays, when it closes at 8 p.m.
+Admission costs $25 for adults, $18 for students and seniors with an ID; children younger than 12 get in for free.
+Plus, on Saturdays, the museum features a "pay what you wish" policy (though $10 is suggested, cash only) from 5 to 8 p.m.
+If you purchased the New York CityPASS, you get discounted access to this museum.
 You can visit the museum's website for more information on current events and featured exhibitions.